muskit/WacK-Repackager/HOWTO.md

 # Preparing files
-This is a guide to populating the `data` folder, which will eventually contain all relevant data for repacking WACCA charts.
+This is a guide to populating the `data` folder in this project directory, which will eventually contain all relevant data for repacking WACCA charts.
+You may set up this folder elsewhere for storage space reasons; the app will let you choose a different working folder path.
+We will refer to this working folder as `data` throughout the guide.

 **This project will only repack audio on Reverse 3.07 properly.**